jphall663/gwsb_caio/README.md

 **Prompt:**
 > Thanks.
 Now reprint the cluster labels and the triplets, but please convert the triplets into plain English bullets or short sentences.
 Preserve the total number of bullets and the number in each cluster from the thematic clustering.
 Print the original sequence number of the triplet at the end of each bullet.

-*Check: Ensure bullets link back to their original sequence number, verify cluster subtotals, and confirm a total of 50 triplets.*
+*Check: Ensure bullets link back to their original sequence number, verify cluster subtotals, and confirm a total of 50 bullets.*

 ---